 Could the Freak 2 be even better?
 Yeah, I think it absolutely could, and all that was needed were a few quick fixes, in my opinion.

 Would I choose these over the Freak 1?
 Yeah.
 I love that large tongue and more padding around your foot – those two things actually felt like the biggest improvement for me.
-Comfort is everything and a foundation to a good performer.
+Comfort is everything and a foundation for a good performer.
 I’m not a fan of the outsole but it gets the job done, so I give props to that.

 Why Amazon or Finish Line?
 Click to find out!